AtoraSuunva/SmolBot/readme.md

 Technically "Yet Another Mod Bot Nobody Asked For," but all the utils here were made because of my own requirements.
 You are free to invite and use the "public" version [RobotOtter](https://discordapp.com/oauth2/authorize?client_id=189078347207278593&scope=bot&permissions=0).
 You cannot invite Smol Bot.

-> ⚠️ This is currently a very WIP version.
-Many things will break, setup will be hard.
-It's best to just look at the codebase for now
+> ⚠️ This is currently still a WIP.
+Most things are pretty stable, but nothing's guaranteed.

 ## RobotOtter?